tonywu7/dskyrimmods/README.md

 After installing the mod, you will find three spell tomes in your inventory:

 - _Dovah-Claus:_ Spawn copies of a selected object every second;
-- [_Icarus' Curses_](https://elderscrolls.fandom.com/wiki/Scroll_of_Icarian_Flight): Anyone hitting anyone else causes
+- [_Icarus' Curses_](https://elderscrolls.fandom.com/wiki/Scroll_of_Icarian_Flight): Anyone hitting anyone else will
-the target to fly away;
+cause the target to fly away;
-- _Chaos Conjuration_: Anyone hitting anyone else causes the target to change to a random race or creature.
+- _Chaos Conjuration_: Anyone hitting anyone else will cause the target to change to a random race or creature.

 Each will teach you a spell that when used enables the respective effect for 1 hour.